Approximation Algorithms for Optimal Decision Trees and Adaptive TSP Problems: Preliminaries

-\ignore{{\bf Remark.} It may appear that the second condition in Definition~\ref{def:dt} unnecessarily restricts adaptive strategies for \stsp.
-Since the goal is to only visit all vertices in the realized demand-set, why should the resulting paths in $T$ (for different scenarios) end at distinct leaf-nodes?
-We claim that this condition in fact follows from the requirement in \stsp.
-Suppose that paths $P_{S_i}=P_{S_j}$ for two different scenarios $i\ne j$; Hence the above definition of \stsp is not restrictive. }
+\paragraph{Isolation Problem} This is closely related to \stsp.
+The input is the same as \stsp, but the goal is just to identify the unique scenario that has materialized, and not to visit all the vertices in the realized scenario.

-A closely related problem is the \emph{Isolation} problem.
-This has the same input as the \stsp problem, but the goal is not necessarily to visit all the vertices in the realized scenario, but just to identify the unique scenario that has materialized. \begin{defn}[The \isoprob Problem] Given metric $(V,d)$, root $r$ and demand distribution $\ds$, the goal in \isoprob is to compute a decision tree $T$ in metric $(V,d)$ with the added conditions that: \begin{OneLiners} \item the root of $T$ is labeled with the root vertex $r$, and \item for each scenario $i\in[m]$, the path $P_{S_i}$ followed on input $S_i$ ends at a \texttt{distinct} leaf-node of $T$. \end{OneLiners} The objective function is to minimize the expected tour length $\isotime(T):=\sum_{i=1}^m p_i \cdot d(P_{S_i})$, where $d(P_{S_i})$ is the length of the tour that starts at $r$, visits the vertices on path $P_{S_i}$ in that order, and returns to $r$. \end{defn}
+\begin{definition}[Isolation Problem] Given metric $(V,d)$, root $r$ and demand distribution $\ds$, the goal in \isoprob is to compute a decision tree $T$ in metric $(V,d)$ such that: \begin{itemize} \item the root of $T$ is labeled with the root vertex $r$, and \item for each scenario $i\in[m]$, the path $T_{S_i}$ followed on input $S_i$ ends at a \underline{distinct} leaf-node of $T$. \end{itemize} The objective is to minimize the expected tour length $\isotime(T):=\sum_{i=1}^m p_i \cdot d(T_{S_i})$, where $d(T_{S_i})$ is the length of the $r$-tour that visits the vertices on path $T_{S_i}$ in that order, and returns to $r$. \end{definition}